k88hudson/react-formation/src/lib/apiDocs/isValid.md

 ## `this.isValid()`

-Returns `true` or `false` depending on if the entire form is valid.
+Returns `true` if the entire form and its field are valid, and `false` if any single field is invalid.